-The foreign editions you see in the shelves to your right, or to the west, include texts in Arabic, Russian, Tamil, Armenian, Chinese, Japanese, and Danish among others.
-To date we have five bookcases of foreign editions, and we receive new copies whenever new editions are released world-wide.
+The foreign editions you see in the shelves to your right, or to the west, include texts in Arabic, Russian, Tamil, Armenian, Hebrew, Chinese, Japanese, Spanish, French, German, Italian, Polish, and Danish among others.
+To date the Bradbury Center has five bookcases of foreign editions, and the Center receives new copies whenever new editions are released world-wide.

 Along the wall to your left, or the east wall, are file cabinets containing research materials which include photo copies of Bradbury correspondence, typescripts and photo copies of various institutional and private collections.
 Directly to your left is a copy of the Challenger Memorial Poster signed by family members of the Challenger crew.
 Ray Bradbury was the keynote speaker at the Challenger Center for Space Science Education National Benefit on April 29, 1993.